 - Time Management

-There’s much more to achieving academic success than receiving a good grade on an assignment or an exam.
-That’s why our study skills tutors in the Minneapolis region focus on the larger picture.
+Passing a test or exam is one thing, but there’s more to success in school than grades alone.
+This is why our study skills tutors in the Minneapolis region take a look at the larger picture.
 We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
 That means teaching both short-term and long-term goal-setting techniques as well as study strategies that can be relied on time and again.

 - How to use active listening.